-Fiscal Responsibility/Financial Accessibility
+Fiscal Responsibility/ Financial Accessibility

-Monthly financial statements and monthly operation review systems are used to evaluate trends and assist in the budgeting process.

-Outpatient services do not discriminate based on socioeconomic status, race, religion, or disability.

-We accept a variety of funding sources, including private insurance, self-pay, and state programs.
+- Monthly financial statements and monthly operation review systems are used to evaluate trends and assist in the budgeting process. - Outpatient services do not discriminate based on socioeconomic status, race, religion, or disability. - We accept a variety of funding sources, including private insurance, self-pay, and state programs.
 The charges and fees are specific to payor source and are available upon request.
 As rates are negotiated with payors on a global basis for Orlando Health and patient's needs are unique to each admission, this is provided on a case by case basis.
-For those not using a third party payor, we will provide our self-pay policy and access to our patient business representatives for assistance.

-Our fees will vary depending on the services actually received during the admission.

-Discharge support/community benefits for those who qualify.
+For those not using a third party payor, we will provide our self-pay policy and access to our patient business representatives for assistance. - Our fees will vary depending on the services actually received during the admission. - Discharge support/community benefits for those who qualify. - o Discharge support is an OH administered program in which patients are preapproved for financial assistances prior to being discharged from the hospital.

-- Discharge support is an OH administered program in which patients are pre approved for financial assistances prior to being discharged from the hospital. - Patients may be approved for Community Benefits on a case by case basis after submitting a financial statement.
-Income should never exceed 400% of the federal poverty guidelines for a family of 4. - Patients will be seen who have previously been approved for uncompensated care by OH.

-Patient financial records are audited quarterly for financial integrity.
+- Patients may be approved for financial assistance on a case by case basis as per Orlando Health's Financial Assistance Program (FAP) - Patients will be seen who have previously been approved for uncompensated care by OH. - Patient financial records are audited quarterly for financial integrity.
 10% of the total new admissions are reviewed to insure that the bills accurately reflect the services that were